-Here you will find information on donations and other ways to get involved in Long Beach’s efforts to support the U.S. Department of Health and Human Services (HHS) with their work to temporarily house and quickly reconnect unaccompanied minors who have been arriving at our southern border.
+Here you will find information on donations and other ways to get involved in Long Beach’s efforts to support the U.S. Department of Health and Human Services (HHS) efforts to temporarily house and quickly unify unaccompanied minors who have been arriving at our southern border.

 The City of Long Beach was recently asked to assist HHS with their work to temporarily house and quickly reconnect unaccompanied minors who have been arriving at our southern border.
 On April 6, 2021, the Long Beach City Council voted to allow the City Manager to negotiate a partnership agreement with HHS.

-While the effort is being fully led and funded by the federal government, the City will focus on assisting HHS and the federal government in welcoming the children and supporting them during the reunification process.
-As part of this partnership agreement, a temporary shelter will be set up at the Long Beach Convention Center with the main priority being the care and well-being of the children during the reunification process prior to August 2, 2021.
+While the effort is being fully led and funded by the federal government, the City will focus on assisting HHS and the federal government in welcoming the children and supporting them during the unification process.
+As part of this partnership agreement, a temporary shelter has been set up at the Long Beach Convention Center, formally called the Long Beach Emergency Intake Site, with the main priority being the care, well-being, security, and privacy of the children during the unification process prior to August 2, 2021.

-Currently, there are several emergency shelters operating in several states, including California (San Diego), Colorado, Texas and Washington.
+Currently, there are several emergency intake sites operating in several states, including California (San Diego and Pomona).

 How you can help

 At this time, the easiest and quickest way that the community and local organizations and businesses can support this effort is by providing a monetary donation.
 The Long Beach Community Foundation has launched the Migrant Children Support Fund to accept monetary donations from community members, local organizations and businesses.
-All donations are designated specifically to provide assistance and supportive resources related to the migrant children humanitarian effort in Long Beach.
-Resources provided through these donations are intended to make the children more comfortable during their stay in Long Beach and during the reunification process.
+All donations are designated specifically to provide assistance and supportive resources related to the HHS Unaccompanied Children program in Long Beach.
+Resources provided through these donations are intended to make the children more comfortable during their stay in Long Beach and during the unification process.
 All monetary donations to this fund are tax-deductible.

-Examples of the use of funds include, but are not limited to: grants to organizations that will provide educational and play items for the children during their stay in Long Beach, and gift cards to assist the children as they are reunited with their families.
+Examples of the use of funds include, but are not limited to: grants to organizations that will provide educational and recreational items for the children during their stay in Long Beach, and gift cards to assist the children as they are united with their families.
 Uses of these charitable funds will be updated as the needs arise during the children’s stay in Long Beach.

 Donations can be made online, or by mailing a check to the Long Beach Community Foundation at 400 Oceangate, Suite 800, Long Beach, CA 90802.
 Check donations should include “Migrant Children Support Fund” in the memo section of the check.

-Are you an organization, nonprofit, business or individual looking to support this effort?
-The best way to help is by providing a monetary donation.
-Organizations, nonprofits and businesses interested in providing complimentary services at the HHS shelter should complete an interest form, which will be submitted to HHS for review and consideration.
+Are you an organization, nonprofit or business looking to support this effort?
+Organizations, nonprofits and businesses interested in providing complimentary services at the HHS-managed Long Beach Emergency Intake Site should complete an interest form, which will be submitted to HHS for review and consideration.
 Examples of services include:

 - Food/meal services